-Pennsylvania does not allow for a standard deduction or a deduction for personal exemptions (dependents).
-Therefore, the allowed deductions, tax credits, and exclusions from income become all the more important.
+Pennsylvania doesn't offer a standard deduction or a deduction for personal exemptions—dollar amounts that you can claim for yourself, your spouse, and your dependents.
+This makes the state's allowed deductions, credits, and exclusions from income even more important.

 Pennsylvania assesses tax on the eight classes of income: